locoframework/loco-js/README.md

 export default Admin;
 ```

 You don't have to define namespace controllers.
-You can merge controllers directly to exported `Controllers` object.
+You can merge controllers directly with exported `Controllers` object.

 Remember to polyfill `Object.assign` or assign controllers using a different method.